bitcoinwarrior1/consensys-assignment/README.md

 #### Fuzzing
 Consensys has a fuzzing tool that helps you find vulnerabilities in your smart contracts.
 You can read more about it [here](https://consensys.io/diligence/fuzzing/).

+## Network selection
+The client has not specified which EVM chain they wish to use.
+When considering the right chain, it is important to consider the following.

+#### Liquidity
+Which chain has the most liquidity for the `NFTs` and `ERC20` tokens you plan to support?
+The chain with the highest liquidity is the best choice, as there will be more funds available.

+High liquidity chains:
+- Ethereum mainnet
+- Arbitrum

+Low liquidity chains:
+- xDAI
+- Polygon

+Infura supports all major EVM chains.

+#### Fees
+How sensitive is your userbase to fees?
+High value loans and `NFTs` will be fee insensitive, while lower value loans and `NFTs` will be more sensitive to fees.
+The mainnet network typically has the highest fees, and the most transaction volume.

+High fee chains:
+- Ethereum mainnet

+Low fee chains:
+- Arbitrum
+- Polygon
+- Linea

+Consensys is the creator of Linea, a high throughput zkEVM chain that uses rollups.
+The client may or may not use this chain, depending on which one has the most liquidity for the intended userbase.

+#### Decentralisation
+How important is decentralisation for your product?
+Often times, EVM chains that offer low fees have done so at the expense of decentralisation.

+#### Confirmation times
+Do you expect that your dApp will handle a high or low volume of transactions?
+The higher the volume, the more sensitive to confirmation times.